krypciak/CCInventorySearch/README.md

 # CCInventorySearch
 Inventory search feature for CrossCode.

-One rainy day I going about bashing bushes for items, I had so many that it was tedious to scroll through and find what I was looking for.
+One rainy day I was going about bashing bushes for items, I had so many items that it was tedious to scroll through my inventory to find what I was looking for.
 Thus I present a way to search your inventory by item name!

 You are able to search by name and filter by item rarity.